-The Intel Server Control Console is a lightweight management console that provides basic server management functions.
-It allows you to run Platform Instrumentation Control (PIC), Direct Platform Control (DPC), DMI Explorer, Client System Setup Utility.
-The ISC Console will run by itself, within a web browser or under Microsoft Management Console.
+The ISC Console provides basic server management functions.
+It allows you to run Platform Instrumentation Control (PIC), Direct Platform Control (DPC), DMI Explorer, and Client System Setup Utility (CSSU).
 The ISC Console provides you with the ability to:

 - Discover ISC servers - Discover management tools on discovered servers - Launch the management tools on the managed servers